FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/miner-s-guide-to-liftoff.md

 **From an operational security perspective, is there anything I should change before Liftoff?**

 - As of [lotus 0.9.0](https://github.com/filecoin-project/lotus/releases/tag/v0.9.0) there is a new CLI to manage your miner’s owner address.
 The wallet associated with the owner address is designed to be kept offline as a cold wallet, given that it should not be used often and it is critical to safeguard the miner’s funds.
 In production environments, we strongly recommend using separate owner and worker addresses.
-See the guides [here](https://lotus.filecoin.io/tutorials/lotus-miner/run-a-miner/#setup-wallets-for-the-miner).
+See the guides [in the Lotus documentation](https://lotus.filecoin.io/tutorials/lotus-miner/run-a-miner/#setup-wallets-for-the-miner).

 **How can I help keep my miner stable throughout the Liftoff transition?**